-You can sue for emotional distress after a car accident in North Carolina provided that certain legal elements are met.
+You can sue or file a claim for emotional distress after a car accident in North Carolina provided that certain legal elements are met.
 Many people know that you can recover for physical injuries incurred in a car accident, but you can also recover for emotional damages when certain criteria are met.

 THE SHORT STORY: The laws in North Carolina are complex, and some courts have disallowed certain claims for mental distress or anguish.
 Every case is different, but in the context of an auto accident, claims for mental distress or psychological injuries are generally compensable if they are accompanied by a physical injury, no matter how minor.
 It is also helpful if a medical professional will provide a diagnosis, such as PTSD.

-Depending on the circumstances of your crash, you may be able to recover financially for emotional injury.
+Depending on the circumstances of your crash, you may be able to receive financial compensation for emotional injury.
 At Riddle & Brantley, we want to assure you that you do NOT have to go it alone during this incredibly challenging time.

 Proving a claim for emotional damages can be a big undertaking, requiring the experience and skill of a qualified attorney.
 If you decide to hire us, we are here to take the burden of legal action off your shoulders and to fight tenaciously for maximum compensation on your behalf.

 IMPORTANT: For a FREE, no-obligation consultation with a compassionate and dedicated North Carolina personal injury lawyer, call Riddle & Brantley today at 1-800-525-7111.
 There are no upfront costs and no attorney fees unless we win your case.

 How Can I Prove Negligent Infliction of Emotional Distress?